open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 	// Each prioritizer will calculate an integer score of a cluster in the range of [-100, 100].
 	// The final score of a cluster will be sum(weight * prioritizer_score).
 	// A higher weight indicates that the prioritizer weights more in the cluster selection,
 	// while 0 weight indicates that the prioritizer is disabled.
-A negatvie weight indicates
+A negative weight indicates
 	// wants to select the last ones.
 	// +kubebuilder:validation:Minimum:=-10
 	// +kubebuilder:validation:Maximum:=10